Promising - One study

 Date: This profile was posted on June 14, 2011

-This is a mail campaign intended to deter illegal firearm transactions in Los Angeles, Calif., using a letter outlining the regulations and laws surrounding firearm ownership.
+This mail campaign aimed to deter illegal firearm transactions in Los Angeles, Calif., using a letter outlining the regulations and laws surrounding firearm ownership.
 The program is rated Promising.
-Those who received a letter were more than twice as likely to report their firearms stolen than those who did not.
-The mail campaign did not appear to have an impact on whether the firearm became a crime gun or not.
+Those who received a letter were more than twice as likely to report their firearms stolen than those who did not receive the letter.
+However, there was no statistically significant impact on whether the firearm was later used in a crime.

 Targeted Gun Law Messaging was a mail campaign focused on raising awareness about gun laws and regulations and increasing public safety in Los Angeles, Calif.
 Many firearms used in crimes are illegally obtained, and the illegal transaction of firearms is strictly prohibited by law.
 The mail campaign sought to reduce these sales by making the consequences widely known to those who purchase firearms.